 This is my ongoing story learning how to type using the Colemak Mod-DH keyboard layout.
-It started 2020 December 22 with the most recent update on 2021 January 11.
+It started 2020, December 22, with the most recent update on 2021, March 27.
 I will be updating this article as time goes on.
 Follow me on Twitter for updates to this and other articles.

 I’ve been using Dvorak for 14 years

 I was getting wrist pain from typing.
-Since I was beginning to pursue writing as a potential career, I felt the need to take ergonomics more seriously.
+Because I was beginning to pursue writing as a potential career, I felt the need to take ergonomics more seriously.
 The cheapest way for me to do that was through a more optimized new keyboard layout.

 I was introduced to the Dvorak keyboard layout through a friend.
 There were other options at the time.
 The Colemak keyboard layout had only been out for a year, so it wasn’t widely adopted.
-On paper Colemak was certainly better than Dvorak, and since it kept several of the same key positions as QWERTY, the layout was appealing.
-But because there was limited OS support I decided to learn Dvorak to ensure I could continue to use that layout on any operating system.
+On paper, Colemak was certainly better than Dvorak, and since it kept several of the same key positions as QWERTY, the layout was appealing.
+But because there was limited OS support, I decided to learn Dvorak to ensure I could continue to use that layout on any operating system.

 I don’t recall Dvorak being that hard to learn.
-I didn’t switch cold turkey, I learned Dvorak until I felt proficient enough to switch.
+I didn’t switch cold turkey; I learned Dvorak until I felt proficient enough to switch.
 I was fluent in both Qwerty and Dvorak until I felt comfortable enough to switch to Dvorak full time.

-My wrist pain gone
+My wrist pain went away

 My typing speed did not dramatically improve

-I recall that aAfter a few months my typing sped went up by about 5 WPM from my QWERTY baseline, but I do not attribute the increased in typing speed to the Dvorak layout.
-I attribute it to relearning how to type, this time properly with better technique.
+I recall that after a few months of using Dvorak, my typing sped went up by about 5 WPM faster than my QWERTY baseline.
+But I do not attribute the increased typing speed to the Dvorak layout.
+I attribute it to relearning how to type properly without looking at the keyboard.

 I was constantly switching between QWERTY and Dvorak while using design software